hannes-marais/innovation-algebra/README.md

 ## Are you an IA power-user?

-* :fire: Join the [Innovation Algebra Users Group](https://lu.ma/innovationalgebra).
+* :fire: Join the [Innovation Algebra Users Group](https://lu.ma/innovationalgebra) for email announcements.
 We have events to teach you how to innovate, create, and research.
+* Join the [IA Discord Community](https://discord.gg/zdjxWFRhyd) for real-time chat.
-* Join the [GPT Framework Community](https://twitter.com/i/communities/1669253796118278144) to solve specialized problems.
+* Join the [GPT Framework Community](https://twitter.com/i/communities/1669253796118278144) on Twitter to solve specialized problems via GPT Frameworks.
 * Are you spending a lot of time using IA (multiple hours) in highly specialized domains?
 Running into ChatGPT limits?
 Contact me for big research projects, speedups and work arounds. [@HiDeeeps](https://twitter.com/HiDeeeps).